 Rainbow Eucalyptus

 Have you ever seen a Rainbow Eucalyptus?
-These stunning trees can be found on multiple stops along the trip, yet this might be the best option if you want to also see other Hawaiian native plants.
+These stunning trees can be found at multiple stops along the trip, yet this might be the best option if you want to see other native Hawaiian plants as well.
 The Garden of Eden Aboratorium has so much to offer and is the best place to learn about Maui’s flora and fauna.

 Upper Waikani Falls aka “Three Bears”